Updated December 20, 2014Doc Sheldon

 - I’ve learned that saying I’m sorry doesn’t make me weak.
 On the contrary, I think it makes me stronger.
 Besides, I don’t enjoy having to do it, so it helps me be careful about not screwing up.

 - Above all, and somewhat interlaced in all the other things I’ve learned, I learned that there are two types of energy – positive and negative.
-I’m not into all that touchy-feely karma crap… I just believe that negative energy does negative things, and positive energy does positive things.
+I’m not into all that touchy-feely karma crap… I just believe that negative energy does negative things, and positive energy doesn’t.
 Unfortunately, this was the lesson that took me the longest to learn.
 If I’d picked up on it sooner, I probably wouldn’t have so many regrets.

 I try to live my personal and my professional life, practicing what I’ve learned.
 For the most part, I succeed.
 Now and then, I back-slide.
 I find that the older I get, the easier it is to stay on the right path, though.